 Where is the gay beach in Puerto Rico?

-Condado Beach is the most popular LGBTQ+ beach in Puerto Rico, specifically the stretch directly in front of The Tryst Hotel.
+Condado Beach is the main LGBTQ+ beach in Puerto Rico, specifically the stretch directly in front of The Tryst Hotel.
 Ocean Park Beach offers a more relaxed local queer atmosphere.
-Playa Escondida near Fajardo draws nudists, but swimming there is actively dangerous — the rip currents are severe, the warnings are real, and the underground reputation of the beach has caused real harm to swimmers who ignored them.
+Playa Escondida near Fajardo draws nudists, but swimming there is actively dangerous — the rip currents are severe, the warnings are real, and the beach’s underground reputation has caused real harm to swimmers who ignored them.
+For safer alternatives, our guide to Puerto Rico’s best beaches maps every shoreline worth your time.

 On Sundays, the Condado stretch becomes a full scene.
 Drag brunches from The Tryst’s patio migrate onto the sand; house music drifts from hotel speakers; umbrella and chair rentals fill by 11:00 AM.
 The Atlantic bar at The Tryst serves drinks directly to the beach from early afternoon.